mikeoconnor0308/boot-camps/gettingStarted.md

 ## Hello World

 Let's get going with a very simple "hello world" program in python.
-There's a number of ways to write this very simple python program, and you should be familiar with all of them.
+There's a number of ways to write this very simple python program, and you should be familiar with them.
+We'll cover three ways here.

 The first way utilizes interactive python, or "ipython".

     $ ipython

 Within the ipython shell, type

     $ print 'hello world'
+    $ print 'hello again'

 when you hit 'enter', ipython should print out the specified text.
+You can exit ipython using ctrl + d.

-Want to see another way to get python to print out 'hello world'? exit ipython using ctrl + d, and use a text editor to make a file called "hello.py".
-The file contents should be
+The second way way to get python to print out 'hello world' uses standard command line python.
+Using a text editor, make a file called "hello.py".
+The file contents should be as follows:

 ```
 print 'hello world'
+print 'hello again'
 ```

 From within the same directory, type